Inghelm/The-Speech-of-Random-numbers/README.md

 http://www.inghelm.com/kenneth/TheSpeechofRandomnumbers/index.html

 No changes made yet, but I want to write less code to do the same.
-I am not quite sure about the function windowResized(), if i need all the code I have there.
+I am not quite sure about the function windowResized(), if I need all the code I have there.
 Some of that code is nessesary but not all.